stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ## Publishing and Testing on Thingpedia

-Once you are ready to let other people try your device interface, after thorough local testing, you can publish it on Thingpedia.
+Once you are ready to let other people try your device interface, you can publish it on Thingpedia.
 You can submit your device by click the `Submit` button at the bottom of the [creation page](https://almond.stanford.edu/thingpedia/upload/create).